lennartzut/lennartzut/README.md

 # Hi there, I'm Lennart! 👋

 ### 🙋‍♂️ About Me
-I'm a enthusiastic Software Engineer from the Netherlands 🇳🇱, currently living in Fürth, Germany 🇩🇪 since 2015.
+I'm an enthusiastic Software Engineer from the Netherlands 🇳🇱, currently living in Fürth, Germany 🇩🇪 since 2015.
 I love building software solutions and continuously learning new technologies.

 🌐 Languages: Dutch, English, and German.